 Some last resort bathing scenarios would include:

 Being aware of common causes of skin conditions and knowing what is healthy or not healthy, will also give you greater confidence when grooming your precious bunnies.
-For example scratchy, flaky skin with bald patches is usually a symptom of mites or, more rarely, an allergic reaction to fleas.
+Scratchy, bald, flaky skin is usually a symptom of mites or, more rarely, an allergic reaction to fleas.

 Like dogs and cats, rabbits need their toenails trimmed, especially house rabbits as they don’t spend so much time digging and running about outside.

-If a rabbit's nails are left to grow too long and sharp they become not only be very uncomfortable for your bunny but they can also be dangerous.
-They can rip off completely if caught in caging, or flooring etc.
+If a rabbit’s nails are left to grow too long and sharp, they become not only be very uncomfortable for your bunny but they can also be dangerous.
+They can rip off completely if caught on their cage.

-Because of risk of infection, de-clawing is definitely NOT recommended for rabbits.
-If excessive digging or scratching is a problem, then a large box of hay, straw or dirt, where bunny can pursue these activities, may help.
+Because of the risk of infection, de-clawing is definitely NOT recommended for rabbits.
+If excessive digging is a problem, a large box of hay, straw or dirt may help.

-If the padding (fur) on the feet is worn down, exposing inflamed or callused skin, then soft dry resting pads (rugs) should be provided.
-Exposed skin that becomes urine burned or broken is very likely to infect.
+If the padding on the feet is worn down, then soft dry resting pads should be provided.
+Skin exposed to urine can become burned and is prone to become infected.
 Take extra care that rugs and litter boxes are kept clean and dry.

 Most rabbit owners forget that the scent glands need checking at rabbit grooming time.
 Male and female rabbits have scent glands, both under their chin and around their anus.
-You can usually tell if your rabbit has scent gland build-up as they often have an unpleasant odour.
+You can usually tell if your rabbit has a scent gland build-up as they often have an unpleasant odor.

-Locate the two slits on either side of the rabbit’s genitals.
-Take the Q-tip and carefully swab away the brown build-up.
+Take the Q-tip and carefully swab away the brown build-up in the slits on the rabbit’s genitals.
 It should just take you a second and you’re done!